xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # In particular, I am most excited by problems where sequential decisions must be made in an online fashion  in the presence of private data held by self-interested agents.
 In particular, I am most excited by problems where sequential decisions must be made in an online fashion in the presence of private data held by self-interested agents.

 # I work on problems at the intersection of [online decision-making and incentives](/research/#slider_incentives), with a focus on applications in [networked systems, platforms and markets](/research/#slider_applications) (e.g., computer networks, cloud computing and energy systems).

+# I am also interested in applications where the interaction between incentives, learning and algorithms provides rich insight into the design of real platforms and markets for **Networked Systems** such as [Computer Networks](/research/#computer-networks), [Cloud Computing](/research/#cloud-computing) and [Energy Systems](/research/#energy-systems).
 ---

 I am currently a Postdoctoral Fellow at ECE, [University of Toronto](http://someurl), hosted by Professor [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).